epfl-ada/ada-2024-project-adattatori/README.md

 - Step 3: General exploration of this dataset and selection of HIV, as this immunodeficient disease proved to be the one on which we had the most data available.

-**Part 2: Focusing on HIV**
+**Part 2: Focusing on HIV: ligand-target couples**

-- Step 1: We extract interesting features for posterior visualization in our project (year of publication of the associated articles).
+- Step 1: Analysis of target proteins in HIV: these are the elements that we use to attack this virus.
+Plot of the different types we found and their frequencies

-- Step 2: Literature review and decision to study some of the most common drug classes that are used to treat HIV.
-We considered an interesting idea to show the drug class distribution over the years, as well as the IC50 distribution for each drug class in order to get closer to our project goal.
-Also, we analyzed what proteins were targeted by each drug class.
+- Step 2:

-- Step 3: General analysis of ligand-target couples in our HIV dataset.
-In order to carry this out, we study the structure of ligands in detail, thanks to the Python Rdkit library (after an additional cleaning).
+- Step 3: Study the structure of ligands in detail, thanks to the Python Rdkit library (after an additional cleaning).
 Extraction of molecular features from the SMILES string permitted us to study the correlation between these features and binding affinity.
 For now, we have not uncovered any significant relationships.
 This might lead to further exploration of other features for P3 and other Rdkit functionalities.
 Furthermore, we performed K-means clustering on the similarity matrix of fingerprints.

 ## Organization of the repository